microsoft/LightGBM/docs/GPU-Windows.md

 ---

+### Antivirus Performance Impact

+Does not apply to you if you do not use a third-party antivirus nor the default preinstalled antivirus on Windows.

+**Windows Defender or any other antivirus will have a significant impact on the speed you will be able to perform the steps.** It is recommended to **turn them off temporarily** until you finished with building and setting up everything, then turn them back on, if you are using them.

+---

 ## OpenCL SDK Installation

 Installing the appropriate OpenCL SDK requires you to download the correct vendor source SDK.
 You need to know on what you are going to use LightGBM!: